o3de/o3de.org/content/docs/contributing/to-docs/get-started.md

 ## Next step

-Now that you have high level understanding of the O3DE documentation, and the documentation process, start the contribution process with a closer look at [working with issues](./work-with-issues).
+Now that you have a high level understanding of the O3DE documentation, and the documentation process, start the contribution process with a closer look at [working with issues](./work-with-issues).